kallaway/100-days-of-code/myLog.md

 <strong>Today's Progress:**</strong> Day16 #100DaysOfCode More #nodejs project were today's focus.
 Setup Git & did some admin stuff on my VPS, just to mentally break productively...lol.
 More #stripe. ...still working on it.

 <strong>Thoughts</strong> Getting closer.
 Seems so close, but so far.
 I'm stilling learning as I go.
 Sometimes I spend more time reading documentation and examples than I do actually coding.
 Back to work after this post.

+<h2>Day 17: June 2, 2018</h2>
+<strong>Today's Progress</strong> Play day for me today.
+But, I got an hour of code in.
+<strong>Thoughts</strong> Date night.
+Needed a mental break.

+<h2>Day 18: June 3, 2018</h2>
+<strong>Today's Progress</strong>  Lots of Docs: More #Stripe some #auth0 #passportjs still working on everything.
+Mostly reading today, again.
+But still made some progress.
+<strong>Thoughts</strong> Took a little break to take the girls skating with their friends.
+Back to code before bed.
 </html>